 - The couple is in a long-term relationship

-- The couple is not married in any state or country, and/or does not intend to marry, even if marriage were available
+- The couple is not married in any state or country, and/or does not intend to marry

-Here are some facts to consider regarding the dangers to same sex couples in not being able to utilize North Carolina separation and divorce statutes:
+Here are some facts to consider regarding the dangers to unmarried same-sex couples:

-- There is currently no available way for one partner to compel a share of the other partner's retirement accounts.
-For different sex married couples, for example, all income earned during the marriage (regardless of who earned it or where it is deposited) is considered marital under NC law, which means that a wife can compel a marital share of her husband's retirement accounts (even if they are in his sole name) if his income earned during the marriage was deposited there.
-For same sex couples, it may be difficult or impossible for a partner to compel a share of any account in the other partner's sole name.
+- There is currently no available way for one partner to compel a share of the other partner's retirement accounts upon separation.
+In contrast, all income earned during a marriage (regardless of who earned it or where it is deposited) is considered marital under NC law, which means that one spouse can compel a marital share of the other spouse's retirement accounts (even if they are in the sole name of the other spouse) if the income earned during the marriage was deposited there.
 This often means that if one partner was a stay-at-home partner or parent while the other partner earned income that was then deposited into his/her retirement or other sole accounts, the stay-at-home partner/parent may be denied a share of those accounts despite his/her contributions to the household and to the earning potential of the other partner.
 In addition, even if the couple agrees to split up their retirement accounts, it may be impossible to transfer any portion of certain retirement accounts to your same-sex partner tax-free.
 Partnership agreements can give guidance and control for how to handle asset division, as well as tax and retirement planning.In addition, even if the couple agrees to split up their retirement accounts, it may be impossible to transfer any portion of certain retirement accounts to your same-sex partner tax-free.

-- Alimony is not available to same sex partners or spouses in North Carolina.
-Without an agreement to the contrary, same sex partners cannot compel spousal support, alimony, or palimony from their ex-partners.
+- Alimony is not available to unmarried same-sex partners in North Carolina.
+Without an agreement to the contrary, one partners cannot compel his/her ex-partner to pay for his/her support/maintenance.
 Partnership agreements can provide for post-separation support, if appropriate, and can set out the conditions and time-frame that support will be paid (* see an attorney and tax professional for advice regarding the implications of paying/receiving post-separation support from a same sex ex-partner).

-- There is no clear way to compel a same sex partner to vacate the residence, and "landlord/tenant" law may be applied (inappropriately) as the only available means to compel eviction.
-Same sex partners should decide, in advance, who will move out, under what conditions, and in what time-frame if the relationship were to end.
+- There are very few ways to compel a same-sex partner to vacate the shared residence, and "landlord/tenant" law may be applied (inappropriately) as the only available means to compel eviction.
+Same-sex partners should decide, in advance, who will move out, under what conditions, and in what time-frame if the relationship were to end.
 These agreements should be contained in a partnership agreement.

-- There is no recognized "marital share" in "personal property" like furniture, electronics, and pets.
+- For unmarried same-sex couples, there is no recognized "marital share" in "personal property" like furniture, electronics, and pets.
 These items should be discussed in a partnership agreement.

 Consult with an attorney at Haas & Associates, P.A. to learn more about the possible ramifications of, and options concerning, your current or anticipated same-sex marriage and/or "divorce" (separation).